Education Policy Fellow

 Spalding received her bachelor's degree from the University of Missouri, having majored in both journalism and economics.
 She is a native of Ann Arbor, Mich.

-By Audrey Spalding
+From Audrey Spalding

 These results matters because TTB rankings are used to impose consequences on low-ranking schools.
 This study suggests that Michigan should look at how other states rank schools in an attempt to reduce the likelihood of penalizing schools that serve lower-income students.
 It also makes the case that a choice-based accountability system is preferred, as it would allow students to escape schools that are not serving their needs and reduce the risk of penalizing undeservedly low-ranked schools. … more